Admission to the Teacher Education Program and to Student Teaching

 328. Reading in the Content Areas

 Current best practice methodology, techniques, and strategies for teaching reading to middle and high school students.
 Lesson planning for incorporating reading and adolescent literature into all secondary curricular areas.
 Classroom management, computer application, student assessment, and forty hours of observation-practicum in the local schools.
 Students must provide their own transportation.
-This course must be taken PRIOR to student teaching.
+It is highly recommended that this course must be taken PRIOR to student teaching.
 Prerequisites: EDU 205, 215, 230, 240, admission to the Teacher Education Program, and junior standing.
 Sophomores may take with instructor approval.
+No S/U option.
 HEINRICH

 380. Internship: see Courses 280/380.